xealits/TopTaus/Readme.txt

 2012-09-23: memory problem solved.
 Now both lands and mlf are usable with multiple variables
 2012-09-21: shapes producer for lands and multiple likelihood fit for fake rates are ready to use.

+FIXED TAGS:
+- V12-12-21 / V12-12-17: 2011 code.

 TODO:
+- Write a sed script for doing that in a single command soon.

+- Change output file paths to be read from the cfg file soon.
+Soon.

+- Edit combineResults.sh to give as an input a user defined directory

+- Integrate plotter and table actual calculation as an option of physicsAnalysis to run interactively.

 - btagmulticorrected splitting by leadjet/nlj/nnlj

 - check sample-specific 2012 cross-sections